phx/dockerjail/README.md

 You can also set the passwords of the root user and the alpine user by passing the `$ROOTPASS` and `$USERPASS` environment variables if you do not wish them to be random.

-Additionally, you can run `./install.sh --interactive` to be prompted for each password, which will be shown in clear text.
+Additionally, you can run `./install.sh interactive` to be prompted for each password, which will be shown in clear text.

 These options are kind of pointless since the root user account is disabled and the alpine user can